 Dizziness or muscle weakness

-Due to the differences between the numerous forms of benzos available, symptoms may differ from person to person and pill to pill.
-In general, high doses can lead to loss of inhibitions, trouble focusing, and erratic driving.
+Due to the differences between the numerous forms of benzos available, symptoms may differ from person to person and from pill to pill.

-Benzo overdose is possible, but rare.
+Benzo overdose is possible but rare.
 In general, an overdose will cause slow, shallow, or labored breathing, severe fatigue, and weakness.
-Overdoses rarely cause death or coma, unless mixed with other substances, like alcohol, but death rates are on the rise .
-Those who take benzo are cautioned against mixing substances, but those with an addiction may be less likely to follow a doctor’s recommendation.
+Overdoses rarely cause death or coma unless mixed with other substances, like alcohol.
+Still, benzo-related death rates are on the rise .
+Those who take benzo should never mix their prescriptions with alcohol or other drugs, but addicted individuals may be less likely to follow this recommendation.

-As with most addictions, quitting benzos often triggers withdrawal symptoms.
+As with most addictions, quitting benzos without medical help can lead to uncomfortable or even painful withdrawal symptoms.
 Due to the physical component of dependency, long-term users are especially at risk.
-In most cases, quitting Valium, Xanax, Ativan, or their peers requires medical intervention from a trained physician.
-Severe anxiety is a frequent side effect of withdrawal in all benzos, making the compulsion to keep using extremely strong.
+In most cases, quitting Valium, Xanax, Ativan, or similar brands of benzos requires medical intervention from a trained physician.
+Severe anxiety is a frequent side effect of withdrawal in all benzos, which makes the compulsion to keep using extremely strong.

-Severity of withdrawals will depend both on the medication in question, body chemistry, and length of use.
+The severity of withdrawals will depend both on the medication in question, body chemistry, and length of use.
 Some benzos are less intense than others, making it easier to detox.
-Others, especially long-acting medications like Valium, can be especially challenging.
+Others, especially long-acting medications like Valium, can be especially challenging to purge from the body.

 Some common symptoms of withdrawal include: